eawiggans/readme-generator/README.md

 ![Screenshot of multiple choice prompt](./images/Screenshot_20221208_054008.png)

 to select from a list of choices.
 Once they have answered all the prompts, their README file is generated in the "sample" folder, and they can open and view the finished product.

+A walkthrough video can be viewed [here.](https://drive.google.com/file/d/1w8f-LscFGFF1HKfLqTfRb9XFfuhVt5C8/view)

 ## Credits
 This was created using Node.js, Inquirer.js and the documentation for each.